MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Kaizala/actions.md

 2. Go to the **Action** tab.
 Click or tap **Add Action**.

 3. Select the Action that you want to publish.
-Choose the user roles for which you would like the action to be published.
+Choose the user roles for which you would like the Action to be published.

 4. Click or tap **Publish**.